utep-cs-systems-courses/project1-shell-NathanA0507-1/shell/README.md

 ./shell.py or python3 shell.py will run the shell. ./testShell.sh ./shell.py will run the tests

 ### Commands
-'exit' to exit the program <\br>
+* 'exit' to exit the program
-'cd' to change directories
+* 'cd' to change directories
-'>' handles output redirection
+* '>' handles output redirection
-'<' handles input redirection
+* '<' handles input redirection
-'|' handles piping
+* '|' handles piping